 Somehow my life of adventure and the outdoors wasn't quite taking shape as I'd imagined and before I knew it, I was celebrating my 30th birthday.
-Somehow I'd managed to replace flying to the moon with playing Space Invaders.
-Rescuing the cat from a burning building, catching the bad guys was now being played out on the Nintendo 64, and my athletic pursuits was relegated to watching Foxtel and ESPN.
+I'd managed to replace flying to the moon with playing Space Invaders.
+Catching the bad guys was now being played out on the Nintendo 64, and my athletic pursuits were relegated to watching Foxtel and ESPN.
 My life of adventure was confined to a nine-to-five job in an office selling software.
-Ok, so it wasn't all doom and gloom and to be honest I was probably living like 99% of the rest of the population, however there was a part of me that wanted to return to the wilds, to explore the unknown, to uncover and discover new places...
+While it wasn't all doom and gloom and to be honest I was probably living like 99% of the rest of the population, there was a part of me that wanted to return to the wild, to explore the unknown, to uncover and discover new places...

-Perhaps, I'd just finished watching the latest Bourne movie when I thought this, however the creature comforts that an income could provide was always going to make it hard to throw it all away and pursue a life of sleeping in the dirt, slapping at mosquitos all night and eating dried pasta for breakfast, lunch and dinner.
+However the creature comforts that a steady income provides was always going to make it hard to throw it all away and pursue a life sleeping on the ground, slapping at mosquitos all night and eating dried pasta for breakfast, lunch and dinner.

 See you atop a mountain one day!!!

 |www.Tabwemasana.com||Climbing the highest mountain in Vanuatu|